Susan Boyle: Britain's Got Talent (2008–2009)

 Britain's Got Talent Amanda Holden (pictured) claimed Boyle's audition was the "biggest wake up call ever".

 In August 2008, Boyle applied for an audition for the third series of Britain's Got Talent (as contestant number 43212) and was accepted after a preliminary audition in Glasgow.
 When Boyle first appeared on Britain's Got Talent at the city's Clyde Auditorium, she said that she aspired to become a professional singer "as successful as Elaine Paige".
 Boyle sang "I Dreamed a Dream" from Les Misérables in the first round, which was watched by over 10 million viewers when it aired on 11 April 2009.
-Programme judge Amanda Holden remarked upon the audience's initially cynical attitude, and the subsequent "biggest wake-up call ever" upon hearing her performance.
+Programme judge Amanda Holden remarked upon the audience's initially cynical attitude and the subsequent "biggest wake-up call ever" upon hearing her performance.

-Boyle was "absolutely gobsmacked" by the strength of the reaction to her appearance.
+Boyle was "absolutely gobsmacked" by the strength of the reaction to her audition.
 Afterwards, Paige expressed interest in singing a duet with Boyle, and called her "a role model for everyone who has a dream".
 Boyle's rendition of "I Dreamed a Dream" was credited with causing a surge in ticket sales in the Vancouver production of Les Misérables.
 Cameron Mackintosh, the producer of the musical, also praised the performance, as "heart-touching, thrilling and uplifting".

 Boyle was one of 40 acts that were put through to the semi-finals.
 She appeared last on the first semi-final on 24 May 2009, performing "Memory" from the musical Cats.
 In the public vote, she was the act to receive the highest number of votes to go through to the final.
 She was the clear favourite to win the final, but ended up in second place to dance troupe Diversity; the UK TV audience was a record of 17.3 million viewers.

 I know what they were thinking, but why should it matter as long as I can sing?
 It's not a beauty contest.